DataFire/Integrations/integrations/generated/azure_automation_dsccompilationjob/README.md

         * lastModifiedTime `string`: Gets the last modified time of the job.
         * lastStatusModifiedTime `string`: Gets the last status modified time of the job.
         * parameters `object`: Gets or sets the parameters of the job.
+        * provisioningState `object`: The provisioning state property.
+          * provisioningState `string` (values: Failed, Succeeded, Suspended, Processing): The provisioning state of the resource.
+        * runOn `string`: Gets or sets the runOn which specifies the group name where the job is to be executed.
         * startTime `string`: Gets the start time of the job.
         * startedBy `string`: Gets the compilation job started by.
         * status `string` (values: New, Activating, Running, Completed, Failed, Stopped, Blocked, Suspended, Disconnected, Suspending, Stopping, Resuming, Removing): Gets or sets the status of the job.
         * statusDetails `string`: Gets or sets the status details of the job.
+      * id `string`: Fully qualified resource Id for the resource
+      * name `string`: The name of the resource
+      * type `string`: The type of the resource.

 ### DscCompilationJob_Get
 Retrieve the Dsc configuration compilation job identified by job id.